New in InterSystems IRIS for Health 2020.1

 This release introduces further improvements to how sharding supports designing your application’s schema in the following ways:

 You can now coshard any two sharded tables.
 Before, only tables with a common user-defined shard key could be cosharded (that is, explicitly defining the shard key for an Order and OrderLine table to be OrderID, the field on which they are joined).
 With this release, you can use COSHARD WITH syntax in DDL or the CoShardWith index keyword to coshard a new table with an existing table that has a system-assigned shard key.
 This significantly increases the flexibility for designing your application’s schema, preserving the operational benefits of using system-assigned shard keys.
-For details, see “Create the Tables” in the Scalability Guide and “Defining a Sharded Table” in Using InterSystems SQL.
+For details, see “Create the Tables” in the Scalability Guide and “Defining a Sharded Table”.

 You can use the object paradigm to interact with sharded classes.
 This means you can create new or open existing sharded class instances with %New() or %OpenId() methods and save them with %Save().
 The sharding infrastructure will make sure new instances are appropriately distributed across the cluster, fully transparent to the application.
 Note that this object code will still be executed on the machine your client is connected to.